 Use the hostel resources

 Backpackers and Working Holiday makers are so common in Australia that a lot of hostels will have resources and information to help you.
-In my hostel they had had a jobs board advertising local jobs in the area, everything from manual trade jobs to hospitality jobs to part-time hostel work.
+In my hostel they had a jobs board advertising local jobs in the area, everything from manual trade jobs to hospitality jobs to part-time hostel work.
 They also had information to help with setting up your TFN and your Medicare Australia working holiday visa requirement.

 Also look out for leaflets about things going on in the area, good places to eat or trips to take, it’s a great way to get involved with the area that might be your new home.